An Experienced Truck Accident Lawyer Can Help You Recover

 Common Causes of Truck Accidents

 Like other types of motor vehicle collisions, truck accidents can be caused by a variety of factors.
-Trucking companies are required to routinely check their vehicles to ensure they are in proper and safe working order before sending them out on the road, but mechanical problems are still the cause of many accidents.
+Trucking companies are required to routinely check their vehicles to ensure they are in proper and safe working order before sending them out on the road, but statistics show mechanical problems are still the cause of many accidents.
 Other common causes may include:

 - Driver Negligence: Using electronic devices such as a phone or radio while driving and other distractions can lead to an accident.
 Truck drivers may also be negligent if they fail to adjust their speed, do not use appropriate braking, misjudge the height of their vehicle in relation to overpasses and other obstacles, or do not turn on truck lights according to changes in the weather, road, or traffic conditions.
+In some cases, truckers simply have not been sufficiently trained.

 - Trucker Fatigue: Despite the regulations that place limits on the number of consecutive hours a trucker can drive before taking mandatory rest breaks, drivers may ignore these regulations to meet deadlines and schedules, resulting in fatigue and impaired driving.
 Additionally, the varied hours truckers keep can also contribute to driver fatigue.